LawrenceHua/BBW_POC/README.md

 1. **OpenAI API Key**
    Follow this guide to obtain an OpenAI API key:
    [How to Get Your Own OpenAI API Key](https://medium.com/@lorenzozar/how-to-get-your-own-openai-api-key-f4d44e60c327#:~:text=Create%20A%20New%20API%20Key,button%20Create%20new%20secret%20key.&text=In%20the%20next%20pop%2C%20just,API%20key%20for%20different%20things.)
-   > **Note:** Most structured queries and visualizations work without an API key, so feel free to explore quickly without one.
+   > **Note:** Most structured queries and all visualizations work without an API key, so feel free to explore quickly without one.

 2. **Update API Key**
    Insert your new key in `chatbot_logic.py` at the following line: